Engine Mounts

 Looking up into the chassis bracket from below.
 The locating plate is fitted so that the hole is in the lower of the two possible positions, to ensure the mount stud is near the bottom of the chassis bracket slot.
 (Drawings of a V8 but the same principle must be applied to 4-cylinder cars).

-The rubber mount and chassis bracket from above.
+The chassis bracket from above.
 There must be sufficient spacers to prevent the stud lying in the bottom of the slot, but not so many that the locating plate cannot be fitted the correct way round.
+It's not indicated in the drawing, but this must be the near-side of a V8.
+The visible cross-member nut is slightly forwards of the chassis bracket, and the mounting plate is installed with its flat side towards the rear, and its angled side towards the front.

 Dimensions for fabricating a spacer (applicable to V8 right-hand side)

-Showing the common point of fracture on left-hand 4-cylinder rubber bumper brackets (arrowed).
-Image from Moss Europe
+Showing the common point of fracture on left-hand 4-cylinder rubber bumper brackets (arrowed), also the correct orientation of the rubber mount 15 and locating plate 18: (Moss Europe)

-V8 bracket orientation: The bolts securing the bracket to the block must be behind the stud on the mount that goes into the chassis bracket. putting the engine in the rear-most of the two possible positions.
-Photo by A Goldup, but juggled to get the correct logical orientations
+V8 mount bracket orientation: The upper bolt securing the bracket to the block must be behind the stud on the mount that goes into the chassis bracket, putting the engine in the rear-most of the two possible positions: